eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/resource-management.md

 ## Delete Components of Edge Compute Networks

-We can delete resources that we have deployed to free up any associated infrastructure.
+You can delete resources that you have deployed to free up any associated infrastructure.
 Deleting resources like Control Planes, Controllers and Agents will cause any corresponding daemons to be terminated on the remote hosts.

 ```bash
 iofogctl delete controller alpaca-1